HilalBzmyr/student-information-system/README.md

 Docker (Week 2)

 The application is containerized using Docker and orchestrated with Docker Compose.
 The PostgreSQL database and the C++ application run in separate containers and communicate over a Docker network.
-Public Docker Hub images are available for both services: hilalb/sis-app:week2 for the C++ application and hilalb/sis-db:week2 for the PostgreSQL database.
+Public Docker Hub images are available.
 To run the system locally, create an environment file using .env.example, start the database container, verify the database connection with a simple query, and then build and run the application container.
 - App Image: https://hub.docker.com/r/hilalb/student-information-system-app
 - DB Image: https://hub.docker.com/r/hilalb/student-information-system-postgres
 ```bash